wp-plugins/sexy-login/readme.txt

 If you are using another plugin that also uses "reCAPTCHA" it is possible that one of the two "reCAPTCHA" doesn't work correctly.
 The reason is that "reCAPTCHA" only allows one instance on each page.

 == Changelog ==

+= 2.6 =
+* Tested with WordPres 4.2.4.
+* Fixed bug related with distorted avatar when using buddyPress.
+* Fixed a few minor bugs.

 = 2.5 =
 * Now it's compatible with WordPres 3.6.